lcalderin12/readme-sample/README.md

 ![](https://img.shields.io/badge/bcrypt-js-green)

 ## Usage
-This is a recipe app that tracks
+Use this is recipe app to track your favorite app'etizers, or any food of your liking.
+UI is pretty straight forward.
+Just follow the instructions and click away!
 ## Screenshots

 ## Contributors